Rich list builder, poor list builder – which one are you?

-Partially, it’s because I don’t really believe that some of them truly work – any longer, anyway.
+Partially, it’s because I don’t believe they truly work.

-Plus, if I am going to spend money on my list building, I want to make sure I know what I am doing and that takes time and more money, neither one of which I am willing to give up right now.
+Plus, if I am going to spend money on my list building, I want to make sure I KNOW what I am doing.
+And that, my friend, takes time and even more money, neither one of which I am willing to give up – personally.

 So, let me tell you what I DO know about these methods.

 Another fair warning: I’ll do all I can to dissuade you from using these list building methods!